SolhavenGames/Elementals-of-Tulia/EarthModern.md

 make up 45% of the world’s food imports, and commonly fight wars with each other over rural land.
 People in massively urban countries like the 13 Republics, Toronto, or the Democratic State of
 Central America have commonly been on the verge of famine.
 If it weren’t for ADS intervention, it’s likely millions would have died by now.

-The Thirteen Republics is an economic powerhouse resting on the East of the continent.
+The Thirteen Sectors is an economic powerhouse resting on the East of the continent.
 Their name has a sprinkle of nostalgia in it, as they actually have 19 Republics in their confederation.
 This confederation demands strong political ties but allows heavy economic freedoms, allowing for different republics to develop how they see fit.
 For example, the New York Republic is heavily industrialized, forming massive corporations for consumerism, while the Tennessee Republic tries to take on most of the agricultural demands of the nation.
 It’s a delicate balance that has been holding strong since the nation was founded.
 As for their military, they hold a strong alliance with their northern neighbor Quebec, who frequently battles with the Empire of Alaska.
 Quebec itself